edalholt/TDT4225/task3.md

 ![image](https://github.com/edalholt/TDT4225/assets/69513661/a6317911-c402-49e4-b2c5-d2a79693b3a7)

-Several users shared duplicate PLT files which contained exactly the same track points.
+Several users shared duplicate PLT files which had the same file name indicating they were started at the exact same time.
 This caused said users to be deemed 'close'.
-It's not unthinkable that people have started the activity at the exact same time, but the also contained the exact amount of trackpoints Therefore we deemed this to be a bug within the original dataset and filtered these files out.
+It's not unthinkable that people have started the activity at the exact same time, but some of them also contained the same exact amount of track points with matching values.
+We considered files with matching start times and identical track points as dataset anomalies and subsequently filtered them out.

-Question 9: \
+#### Question 9: \
 ![image](https://github.com/edalholt/TDT4225/assets/69513928/e7915917-c6a0-402d-acae-632332b4b448)

 Retrieved all altitudes, activity, IDs, and user IDs from Activity and TrackPoint.
 In a dictionary, every user’s gain of altitude meters.
 Iterated over every row from the result of the query.
 If a TrackPoint’s altitude was higher than the previous TrackPoint’s, and they belonged to the same activity, it meant that the user had gained altitude and added this to the user’s sum of gained altitude meters.
 When this was done for all TrackPoints, found the 15 users who had gained the most altitude meters.

 The results show the 15 users who have gained the most altitude meters and how many altitude meters they have gained.

-Question 10:
+#### Question 10:

 In this query, we used SQL to get all track points from users that have traveled the longest total distance in one day and have a label attached to the activity.
 Then we used pandas together with the haversine formula to sum up the total distances.
 ![image](https://github.com/edalholt/TDT4225/assets/69513661/b98fb50a-fe6d-48d5-a4a7-dcd2e5c34717)

-Question 11:
+#### Question 11:
 For this query we again created a CTE out of the activity data joined with TrackPoints.
 We then performed a self-join on this newly created table where the user_id was the same, but the TrackPoint id was incremented by one.
 We then checked if the time between the two track points was more than 5 minutes, in which case we deemed it invalid.